w4el/healthcare-route-optimisation-aco-kmeans/README.md

     `git clone https://github.com/w4el/healthcare-route-optimisation-aco-kmeans.git`
 2. Navigate to the project directory:
     `cd healthcare-route-optimisation-aco-kmeans`
-3. Install the required dependencies (you must create this `requirements.txt` file):
+3. Install the required dependencies from the `requirements.txt` file:
     `pip install -r requirements.txt`

-To run the main analysis and see the final route visualisations, open and run the Jupyter Notebook:
+To run the main analysis and generate the route visualisations, open and execute the Jupyter Notebook:
 `jupyter notebook Optimisation_Analysis.ipynb`

 ## 5. Results

-The hybrid approach demonstrated a significant reduction in total travel distance compared to a non-clustered baseline.
-The convergence analysis showed that the ACO algorithm effectively found a near-optimal route within 150-200 iterations.
+The integration of K-Means clustering and ACO significantly reduced total travel distances compared to non-clustered baseline approaches.
+The convergence analysis demonstrated that the ACO algorithm consistently found a near-optimal route within 150-200 iterations, proving the model is both efficient and effective for real-world logistics planning.